Advanced Standing Option

 |Fall or Winter term||Elective: Students can register in an approved online or face to face graduate course in other university departments||Depends on course chosen by student||On campus or online (if course is available online)|

 Students are required to attend a one day mandatory session prior to the beginning of Unit 6.
 Unit 6 requires a three week full time on campus commitment.
+For PTs employed at Holland Bloorview, a 13 week online/onsite course is available.
 Most of the remainder of the Advanced Standing Option is offered in a web-based learning environment which allows students to communicate and collaborate with their research group members and Advisors at any time and from anywhere that there is access to the internet.
-Although the time spent each week on the group research projects will vary, dependent on the stage and progress of the project (data collection, statistical analysis or writing stages), students will need to expect to spend about 7.5 hours per week from October 2013 to late July 2014.
+Although the time spent each week on the group research projects will vary, dependent on the stage and progress of the project (data collection, statistical analysis or writing stages), students will need to expect to spend about 7.5 hours per week from September 2014 to late July 2015.
 This time commitment is flexible and the research and writing needed to complete the research project can be carried out at any time within this session.
-The only time that students are required to be online at a specific time is for synchronous chat sessions of twice per month with Advisors.
+The only time that students are required to be online at a specific time is for synchronous montly chat sessions with advisers.
 The synchronous sessions will be scheduled at an agreed upon time.
 Students are required to return to campus at the end of Unit 10/12 to present the findings of their research.

 Students also have the option (but are not required) of coming to the University at any time to use on-site University resources such as libraries, computer labs, meeting rooms or to meet with faculty.

-Up to ten students will be admitted in the 2013-14 academic year of the MScPT Advanced Standing Option.
+Up to 15 students will be admitted in the 2014-15 academic year of the MScPT Advanced Standing Option.

 Please follow these instructions carefully.